|

 Can I Create My Own Ballot for My Class?

 Yes.
-If you want to use the election process to include questions in addition to those on the official ballot, that is OK.
+If you want to use the election process to include questions in addition to those on the ballot, that is OK.
 Your school's Mock Election Coordinator would not report those local questions to the National Student/Parent Mock Election headquarters, however.
-The election report to School Perceptions must done on the official report form.

 Can a School Use Both Paper Ballots and Online Voting Booths with Computers?